discovercoding/trdl/README.md

 # trdl
-A drawing library in rust
+A drawing library in rust.

+Dual licensed under Apache and MIT (see license files).